-Evaluating teachers’ teaching practices via video recordings is another way cameras in classrooms can improve the wellbeing of students.
-Teachers can watch recordings of their lessons and identify areas of strength and weakness in their practice, indirectly benefiting their students as the teachers’ lessons and stylings improve.
-A strong case for cameras in classrooms where this is concerned would be for special education courses, where a particular style of teaching is required for a safe and healthy learning environment.
+Evaluating teachers’ teaching practices via video recordings is another way cameras in classrooms can improve the well-being of students.
+Teachers can watch recordings of their lessons and identify areas of strength and weakness in their practice, indirectly benefiting their students as the teachers’ lessons and styles improve.

 PROTECTING STUDENTS AND TEACHERS

-Due to low supervision, there is a high risk of incident before and after school hours.
-Whether it be bullying, abuse, or something more sinister, it’s important to be able to gain evidence of what “actually” happened, so parents don’t have to rely solely on their kids’ reports.
-Traumatized children tend to be unable to communicate clearly if they’ve been mistreated, or may be scared to “snitch” on a peer for hurting them.
-Video cameras in classrooms add a layer of protection for students AND teachers, so the truth is clear cut and the incident can be dealt with appropriately.
+Due to inadequate supervision, there is a high risk of incidents before and after school hours.
+Whether it be bullying, abuse, or something more sinister, it’s essential to be able to gain evidence of what “actually” happened so parents don’t have to rely solely on their kids’ reports.
+Traumatized children tend to be unable to communicate clearly if they’ve been mistreated or may be scared to “snitch” on a peer for hurting them.
+Video cameras in classrooms add a layer of protection for students AND teachers, so the truth is clear cut, and the incident can be dealt with appropriately.

 2020 saw an unprecedented school year with COVID-19 disrupting the typical classroom setting.
 But now that vaccinations are heavily underway and students are returning back to in-person learning, schools must prepare for an entirely new influx of rules meant to keep students and teachers safe from potentially spreading the virus.
 Herein lies a new application for school security cameras.